GraspR: A Computational Model of Spatial User Preferences for Adaptive Grasp UI Design: Related Work

-Grasp User Interfaces (GPUIs) allow users to interact with a system while maintaining their hold on an object that is relevant to a task in their environment, enabling effective dual-tasking.
-GPUIs are particularly well-suited for microinteractions, which are brief interactions with a secondary system that last at most four seconds and are designed to minimize interruptions to the primary task~\cite{oulasvirta2005interaction, ashbrook2010micro}.
-Many compelling use cases of GPUIs are situated in the intersection of microinteraction and unimanual tasks~\cite{laviola20173d, guiard1987asymmetric}.
-Examples of GPUI use cases documented in the literature include music playback control while holding a bag handle~\cite{saponas2009enabling}, controlling a navigation system while grasping a steering wheel~\cite{doring2011gestural}, and activating text-to-speech features while holding a book~\cite{sharma2024graspui}.
-Input modalities for GPUI include pressure gestures against a handheld object~\cite{saponas2009enabling, doring2011gestural, quinn2019active, villarreal2022theoretically} or motion gestures with single- or multi-finger movements---either in the air, on the surface of a handheld object, or the users' hands~\cite{sharma2019grasping, sharma2021solofinger}.
+Many compelling use cases of grasp UIs are situated in the intersection of microinteraction and unimanual tasks~\cite{laviola20173d, guiard1987asymmetric}.
+Microinteractions are brief interactions with a secondary system that last at most four seconds and are designed to minimize interruptions to the primary task~\cite{oulasvirta2005interaction, ashbrook2010micro}.
+Examples of grasp UI use cases documented in the literature include music playback control while holding a bag handle~\cite{saponas2009enabling}, controlling a navigation system while grasping a steering wheel~\cite{doring2011gestural}, and activating text-to-speech features while holding a book~\cite{sharma2024graspui}.
+Input modalities for grasp UI include pressure gestures against a handheld object~\cite{saponas2009enabling, doring2011gestural, quinn2019active, villarreal2022theoretically} or motion gestures with single- or multi-finger movements---either in the air, on the surface of a handheld object, or the participants' hands~\cite{sharma2019grasping, sharma2021solofinger}.
 Purely gestural interfaces, without visual cues, have been criticized for their lack of discoverability~\cite{norman2010gestural}.
-To address this issue, prior work has proposed incorporating visual widgets to signify affordances of a GPUI~\cite{ramos2004pressure, zeng2013thumb, zhou2020gripmarks, aponte2024grav, sharma2024graspui}.
+To address this issue, prior work has proposed incorporating visual widgets to signify affordances of a grasp UI~\cite{ramos2004pressure, zeng2013thumb, zhou2020gripmarks, aponte2024grav, sharma2024graspui}.
+There are three main approaches to grasp UI design: Elicitation studies with end-users, expert-driven design, and computational design.